 Hazel would be at her Amana Microwave (she was one of the first to own a microwave oven) cooking the bacon for her doctored Campbell Soup beans.

-Many years ago, Aunt Irene (Hazel’s sister) knew I would love to have a copy of Hazel’s special cake and hand wrote the recipe for me.
+Many years later, after Hazel passed away, Aunt Irene (Hazel’s sister) sent me a letter.
+She knew I would love to have a copy of Hazel’s special Aunt Lydia’s coffee cake recipe and hand wrote it out for me.

 1 tsp. butter flavoring (optional)